De Bruijn Sequences: From Games to Shift-Rules to a Proof of the Fredricksen-Kessler-Maiorana Theorem: Non-losing strategies for both players

-Next, we turn to establishing a connection between the prefer-max and the shift-game.
-We will first define a pair of strategies $A^*$ and $B^*$ such that if both Alice and Bob use the respective strategy, the play of the game follows the prefer-max sequence (in reverse).
-Then, we will show that $A^*$ and $B^*$ are the unique strategies for each of the players, respectively, that guarantee not losing the game.
-This will give us that the efficient implementations of non-losing strategies for both of the players, that we will provide in Section~\ref{sec:efficient strategies}, can serve as an efficient shift-rule for the sequence.
+Next, we turn to establishing the connection between the prefer-max cycle and the shift-game.
+We will first define a pair of strategies $A^*$ and $B^*$ such that if both Alice and Bob use the respective strategies, the play of the game follows the prefer-max cycle in reversed order.
+Then, we will show that $A^*$ and $B^*$ are the unique non-losing strategies for Alice and for Bob respectively.
+This will give us that the efficient implementations of non-losing strategies for both of the players, that we will provide in the following sections, can serve as an efficient shift-rule for the cycle.

-The strategies $A^*$ and $B^*$ use the prefer-max sequence as an internal `oracle', as specified in the following definition:
+The strategies $A^*$ and $B^*$ use the prefer-max cycle as an internal `oracle', as specified in the following definition:

 \begin{definition} Considering $(w_i)_{i=0}^{k^n-1}$ from Definition~\ref{def:pref-max}, let $A^{*},B^{*} \colon [k]^n \to \{0,1\}$ be the strategies for Alice and Bob, respectively, defined by

 and